-Your mother tried her damndest to set an unbreakable record, but thanks to smartphones you and your friends will take more photos of your kids than any generation in history.
+Your mother tried her damndest to set an unbreakable picture record, but thanks to smartphones and tablets, you and your friends will take more photos of your kids than any generation in history.
 With that great power comes great responsibility: Namely, doing something useful with all those great pics, rather than letting them languish in the cloud.
-These services and apps make turning that pic of Junior licking the cat while the cat licks the baby into something more permanent than just ones and zeros.
+These services and photo apps make turning that pic of Junior licking the cat while the cat licks the baby into a keepsake — something more permanent than just ones and zeros.
 How else will your kids enjoy the grand tradition of not recognizing themselves while thumbing through albums at Grandma and Grandpa’s house?

 Recently ($8.99 per month)

 For Framed Pictures: Social Print Studio